 This is a great method for making your own dried fruit.
 I sliced my apples on a mandoline on the thinnest setting, then put them on parchment paper.
 They stuck to the paper and I had a hard time getting them off.
 I might try using Silpat next time, but I expect they might take a little longer to dry.

 Sep 28, 2011

-When I made this recipe, I envisioned packing these apple chips in my picky daughter’s lunchbox.
+As I made this recipe, I envisioned packing these apple chips in my picky daughter’s lunchbox.
 She nixed the idea after one bite, leaving me to happily eat the remainder.
-As I suspected, the apples took more like 40 to 45 minutes, but watch them — they go from crispy to incinerated very quickly (I cut the slices an eighth of an inch thick).
+I sliced the apples 1/8 inch thick and they took more like 40 to 45 minutes in the oven, but watch them—they go from crisp to incinerated very quickly.
 Also, they were a bit too sweet, more like apple candy.
-I will try dipping only one side of the apple slices in sugar next time.
+I'll try dipping only one side of the apple slices in sugar next time.

 Apple Chips Recipe © 2011 Emily Mainquist.
 Photo © 2011 Penny De Los Santos.
 All rights reserved.